Coronavirus: Planning service update

 Postal submissions should be avoided at this time and if made may experience delays.

-During this time, applicants and agents will be required to provide additional information including comprehensive photographs and in some instances videos of the outside and where necessary the inside of properties to assist us.
-If we consider a site visit to be essential we will not determine an application and the applicant/applicant's agent will be advised.
+Where it is not safe to enter a site, applicants and agents will be required to provide additional information including comprehensive photographs and in some instances videos of the outside and where necessary the inside of properties to assist us.
+If we consider a site visit to be essential and this cannot be carried out in accordance with the above advice, we will not determine an application and the applicant/applicant's agent will be advised.

 Site Photograph Guidance Note